Mapping GraphQL Responses

 GraphQL

-Wrap a single item in a list by using a literal list and selecting the property:
+To wrap a single item in a list, you can use a literal list and select the property:

 GraphQL